harshthegoose/Bellabeat-Case-Study/README.md

-> The resulting table showed the classification as below:
+> The resulting table shows the classification as below: